 My first attempts at a lace lamp were based on the popular doily globes on Etsy.
 However, using glue to stiffen the lace just didn’t work for me.
 I ended up with a floppy mess.
 After trying a few variations, I decided that the lace really needed a backing to have the desired effect anyway so I began working on lace and facing cylinders.
 However, I needed a base to give them weight and stability.
 I tried a bunch or materials, but finally got it right with plaster.
 I embed a 1″ washer in each hand cast base to hold the light fixture, add glass feet and voila!
 I can make any size I need.

 If anyone out there in would like a matching set of lamps or a custom piece using your beloved old fabric, just give me a shout.
-I think this would be a great way to preserve a christening gown or even a piece of your wedding dress.
-Heck, I can even make you a lamp from your favorite worn out T-shirt or maybe even a sweater.
-Giving old fabric the chance to shine again is a great pleasure and I hope that people enjoy the lamps.
+I can even make you a lamp from your favorite worn out T-shirt.
+Giving old fabric the chance to shine again is a great pleasure, and I hope that people enjoy the lamps.
 More designs are on the way.
-If my emus ever start laying eggs, there will be some egg lamps in the mix soon.

 UPDATE: EEEGGSS!
 Yes, finally, we have eggs.
 However, I have been making jewelry out of the shells instead of lamps.
 Well, actually, I made one lamp, but it was just too fragile to sell.
 If I can figure out a way to reinforce the shell before carving to improve my success rate and the durability of the product, I will make some to sell.